adamhlt/TL-WR841N/README.md

 We can indetify that's the router use [U-Boot](https://fr.wikipedia.org/wiki/Das_U-Boot) boot loader.

 Next step is to connect pins to TTL to USB converter and try to get a shell.

+### 3 - Try to get a shell

+Now, I'm trying to get a shell on the device via UART, I'm using my TTL to USB adapter.

+When you connect adapter or any device which communicate using UART you should be careful about the way you plug the cables.

+You have to plug cables like this :

+IMAGE PLUG